GerardPolloRebozado/social-to-mealie/README.md

 ## Features

 - Import post from Instagram and TikTok in Mealie with a link and the click of a button
+- Import the post by sharing them to this ios [shortcut](https://www.icloud.com/shortcuts/22d59daf9a58431e9c5c9192ec491df9)

 ## Roadmap